gierdo/gierdo.github.io/_posts/2025-12-14-lsp-mix-and-match.md

 ## The Problem

-I like working with Python, also with larger code bases.
+I like working with Python, also with larger and growing code bases.
 There are LSP servers that offer excellent performance.
 However, none match the full functionality of `basedpyright` when used independently.
 Unfortunately, `basedpyright` lacks in performance.
 Combining multiple LSP servers introduces duplicate functionality and a bit of a mess.
 Such combination could be feasible if we could selectively disable or enable conflicting capabilities.
 However, it is not possible to instruct LSP servers to withhold certain functionalities unless they provide an interface for that, e.g. with dedicated configuration options.

 ## The solution